Logarithmic prismatic cohomology, motivic sheaves, and comparison theorems: Saturated descent and crystalline comparison

-Since the map $N^d\to Q\oplus_M N^d$ is constructed as $M\oplus_M N^d \to Q\oplus_M N^d$, with the identity on the second factor, so by Lemma \ref{lem:illusie-trick} we have that so the top horizontal map of \eqref{eq:diagram-technical-descent-lqrsp-2} is an equivalence.
-Finally, we have that the homotopy pushout diagram implies that the map equals the map By Remark \ref{rmk:Niziol_contraction}, the map $\Z[M]\to \Z[N^\bullet]$ is a homotopy equivalence, so the map above is an equivalence.
+equals the map By Remark \ref{rmk:Niziol_contraction}, the map $\Z[M]\to \Z[N^{\oplus_M^{\rm sat} (\bullet + 1)}]$ is a homotopy equivalence, so the map above is an equivalence.
 By the transitivity sequences of the compositions we conclude that the bottom horizontal arrow of \eqref{eq:diagram-technical-descent-lqrsp-2} is an equivalence too, so we conclude that the bottom horizontal arrow of \eqref{eq:diagram-technical-descent-lqrsp} is an equivalence too.
 This concludes the proof. \end{proof} \end{thm}

+\begin{lemma} Let $G$ be a $p$-torsionfree abelian group.
+Then the Frobenius $\F_p[G]\to \F_p[G]$ is flat.
+Hence the induced map $\F_p[G]\to \F_p[G_\perf]$ is flat. \end{lemma} \begin{proof} Since a colimit of a directed system of flat modules is flat, and since $G$ is the filtered colimit of its finitely generated subgroups, we may assume that $G$ is finitely generated.
+We further reduce to the cases of $G=\Z$ and $G=\Z/n$ with $n$ prime to $p$.
+The claim is clear for these cases. \end{proof}